elliot-100/2d-game-ai/README.md

 - Initially stationary
 - While stationary, can rotate at a constant rate
 - Can move at a constant rate in the direction it is facing
-- Can be given a single destination; will move to it
+- Can be given a destination; will plan and follow a route to it.
 - Can see Bots it's facing
 - Keeps track of visible and known (previously visible) other Bots